Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 GCP Considerations:

-Google Cloud focuses on strengths like analytics and AI, but it’s a less common choice for Oracle relational databases than AWS or Azure.
+Google Cloud focuses on strengths such as analytics and AI, but it’s a less common choice for Oracle relational databases compared to AWS or Azure.
 Still, some enterprises use GCP for Oracle and need to remain compliant.

 Be careful with GCP’s preemptible VMs or transient instances.
-If an Oracle instance moves or restarts on different hardware, ensure the vCPU count remains consistent with your license assignment.
+If an Oracle instance is moved or restarted on different hardware, ensure the vCPU count remains consistent with your license assignment.

 Oracle’s policy doesn’t restrict moving licenses between authorized clouds or regions (there’s generally license mobility as long as you’re compliant at any given time).
 Still, you must not exceed your licensed counts.